ishubin/schemio/README.md

 TODO
 -------------
 - XS.
-Add drag by arrow keys in all directions
-- XS.
 Edit area in properties panel
 - XS.
 Overflow item styling: non-active visibility, border, opacity,
 - S. Zoom to all/selection button